DeadEndReece/RestartNotifier/README.md

   • The plugin uses a single timer that ticks every second to check if it's time to send warnings or trigger the restart, which is more efficient than multiple timers for each warning.

   • This script does NOT handle the actual restart process.
-It only sends chat messages as warnings and then calls exit() to shut down the server when the time comes.
+It only sends chat messages as warnings and then calls MP.Exit() to shut down the server safely when the time comes.
 You will need to have an external process or script that automatically restarts the server when it shuts down for this to work effectively.

   Automatic Restart Setup: